Daniel Seavey: Stage performances

 As a solo artist, Seavey has toured accompanied by only a drummer, Johannes Gritschacher.
 Seavey plays a number of instruments on stage, including the electric guitar and cello, in addition to providing vocals.
 Seavey often uses a loop pedal in his shows to create song arrangements live onstage by layering guitar, bass, keyboards, and vocals.
 He has cited Ed Sheeran's use of the loop pedal as his inspiration for this component of his performance.

 Seavey has been described as an energetic performer whose performances are "dynamic, engaging, and thoroughly entertaining".

 Personal life

-On November 24, 2022, Seavey confirmed his relationship with Katia Castellano in an instagram post.
+On November 24, 2022, Seavey confirmed his relationship with Katia Castellano in an Instagram post.
 Seavey has described Castellano as "The most beautiful girl I know, inside and out.
 She's an angel.
 I don't know how I ended up with her but I am very, very thankful."

-As of 2016, Seavey lives in Los Angeles, California.
+As of 2016, Seavey lived in Los Angeles, California.